EGO-Tech/starbase-ships/jabber/README.md

 #### Refueling Propellant

-The resource bridgescan be used for refuelling propellant.
+The resource bridge below the nose of the ship can be used for refuelling propellant.
 To refuel from another ship, turn off `Flow Out` on the pilot console and leave `Flow In` turned on.
 Then connect a resource bridge to the other ship.
 To refuel another ship, do the opposite, `Flow Out` turned on and `Flow In` turned off.

 ### Other Stuff